graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 }
 ```

-This following example violates this rule because the default value for the field
+The following example violates this rule because the default value for the field
 `field` in type `Input1` references an enum value (`FOO`) that is marked as
 `@inaccessible`.